-Alice C. Cole ‘42 Alumnae Fund awards project-based support to Wellesley College alumnae for the development, production, and exhibition of new work in painting or sculpture.
-Members of the WC class of 2009, 2010, 2011, 2012, or 2013 are eligible to apply.
-WC alumnae of any class who earned a graduate certificate or degree between 2009 and 2013 are also eligible to apply.
-Application form and supporting material should be submitted by e-mail to Steffani Jemison, Cole Fellowship Coordinator, at email@example.com by July 5, 2013.
+Alice C. Cole ‘42 Alumnae Fund - awards project-based support to Wellesley College alumnae for the development, production, and exhibition of new work in painting or sculpture.
+Members of the class of 2011, 2012, 2013, 2014, or 2015 or alumnae within five years of completing a graduate degree in fine art or another field are eligible to apply.
+If you have questions or require additional information, please contact Sarah B Peck, Visiting Lecturer and Alice C Cole '42 Fellowship Coordinator, at firstname.lastname@example.org.

 Fulbright U.S. Student Program - Covers either one year of study at an academic institution in selected countries or an English teaching assistantship in selected countries throughout the world.
 Candidates must be U.S. citizens with a B.A. before the beginning date of award and must have language proficiency to communicate with people of the host country and to carry out the proposal.